-Current NYS law 'requires' for all deaths occuring in NYS that death certificates be filled out, signed and filed by a 'licensed funeral director'.
+Current NYS law 'requires' for all deaths occurring in NYS that death certificates be filled out, signed and filed by a 'licensed funeral director'.
 This follows the issuance of said death certificate, filled in for cause of death and signed by the doctor, medical examiner, or other authority of the medical establishment as directed by law.
 The current law further stipulates that a 'licensed funeral director', at a minimum, attend many of the other functions that take place during the conduct of a funeral.

 This places the people of NYS in the unwarranted position of having to pay a licensed funeral director to perform these services whether or not they would like to do these things for themselves.
 Since the funeral industry has this monopoly-by-statute, cost for these services is onerous to the point of legal robbery.